-Observations of some new cycle targets may begin in July-August of the previous cycle rather than the typical November timeframe expected for the start of the new cycle's observations.
+Observations of some new cycle targets may begin in July-August of the previous cycle rather than the typical Dovember timeframe expected for the start of the new cycle's observations.
 This has resulted in an offset between the availability of new data and the issuing of awards to fund the work on that data for a subset of proposals.
 Our processing procedures have been modified in order to facilitate funding of the early-observation proposals as soon as possible after the observations are taken, subject to the availability of funds to cover those awards.
+PIs of science proposals for which observations take place before December 1st may request early award of their funding by contacting the SAO Sub-awards Section, once their cost proposal has been fully and successfully submitted.